Pet-friendly Interior Design: How to Decorate With Your Best Friend in Mind

 Being a pet owner is extremely rewarding.
 The love and companionship our best furry, scaley, or feathery friends provide is second to none.

-That said, even the best pets can end up taking over a home if you’re not careful.
+That said, even the best dog and cat pals can end up taking over a home if you’re not careful.
 They shed their hair, leave toys strewn about, and require a lot of storage for their food and other necessities.
-How do you both keep your home organized and stylish but make space for all the stuff that comes with pet ownership?
+How do you both keep your home organized and stylish, while still making space for all the stuff that comes with pet ownership?

 We’ve got the answer to that question and more with today’s post.
 We’ll help you make the right choices for both your home and your pets with our top pet-friendly interior design tips and ideas listed below.